SoftwareAG/cumulocity-remote-access-local-proxy/README.md

 >The Local Proxy needs to be executed for each device tunnel you want to establish.
 >Multiple device tunnels per single Local Proxy Instance is currently not supported due to the limitation of the SSH Protocol.
 >
->This also includes that the provided TCP Port should be not in use by other Proxies or Services.

-In a terminal session execute:
+>By default a random port is used, however a fixed port can be used but make sure the port is not already being used by other proxy instances or Services.

-c8ylp supports different commands depending on your use case.
+`c8ylp` supports different commands depending on your use case.
 The commands are organized in a multi-level command structure.
 The list of available commands and subcommands can be shown by using the `--help/-h` option.

-The command can be launched by either using the `c8ylp` binary or my calling the `c8ylp` module by python.
+The command can be launched by either using the `c8ylp` binary or by calling the `c8ylp` module via python.

 ```sh
 c8ylp